Back To Search Results

 "61-6-7.
 SHORT TITLE--LICENSURE AS A PHYSICIAN ASSISTANT--SCOPE OF PRACTICE--BIENNIAL REGISTRATION OF SUPERVISION--LICENSE RENEWAL--FEES.--

-A. Sections 61-6-7 through 61-6-10 NMSA 1978 may be cited as the "Physician Assistant Act".
+A. Sections 61-6-7 through 61-6-10 NMSA 1978 may be cited as the "Physician Assistant Act."

-D. Physician assistants may prescribe, administer and distribute dangerous drugs other than controlled substances in Schedule I of the Controlled Substances Act pursuant to rules adopted by the board after consultation with the board of pharmacy if the prescribing, administering, and distributing are done under the direction of a supervising licensed physician and within the parameters of a board-approved formulary and guidelines established under Subsection C of Section 61-6-9 NMSA 1978.
+D. Physician assistants may prescribe, administer, and distribute dangerous drugs other than controlled substances in Schedule I of the Controlled Substances Act according to rules adopted by the board after consultation with the board of pharmacy if the prescribing, administering, and distributing are done under the direction of a supervising licensed physician and within the parameters of a board-approved formulary and guidelines established under Subsection C of Section 61-6-9 NMSA 1978.
 The distribution process shall comply with state laws concerning prescription packaging, labeling, and record-keeping requirements.
 Physician assistants shall not otherwise dispense dangerous drugs or controlled substances.

 F. An applicant for licensure as a physician assistant shall complete application forms supplied by the board and shall pay a licensing fee as provided in Section 61-6-19 NMSA 1978.

-G. A physician assistant shall biennially submit proof of current certification by the national commission on certification of physician assistants and shall renew the license and registration of supervision of the physician assistant with the board.
+G. A physician assistant shall biennially submit proof of current certification by the National Commission on Certification of Physician Assistants and shall renew the license and registration of supervision of the physician assistant with the board.
 Applications for licensure or registration of supervision shall include the applicant's name, current address, the name and office address of the supervising licensed physician, and other additional information as the board deems necessary.

 I. Each biennial renewal of licensure shall be accompanied by a fee as provided in Section 61-6-19 NMSA 1978."